 Talk about fire safety with children.
 Talk about how to prevent fires and what to do if there is a fire.

-Plan and practice a fire escape route with your family.
+Plan and practice a fire escape route.

-Keep a fire extinguisher on each level of your home.
+Keep a fire extinguisher on each level of the home.

+Keep floor pathways clear of electrical and extension cords.

 Keep portable heaters out of doorways, halls, and other busy areas and away from curtains, bedding, and anything that could catch on fire.